-Apps for Teams meetings and calls
+Build apps for Teams meetings and calls

 Meetings enable collaboration, partnership, informed communication, and shared feedback.
 The meeting space can deliver a user experience for each stage of the meeting lifecycle.
-The following illustration gives you an idea of the meeting app extensibility features:

 Supported meeting types in Teams